 Opioids are a class of drugs known colloquially as "painkillers" and include a vast array of similar chemical compounds.
 The CDC defines opioids as natural, synthetic, or semi-synthetic chemicals that interact with opioid receptors on nerve cells in the body and brain and reduce the intensity of pain signals and feelings of pain.
 This class of drugs includes heroin, synthetic opioids such as Fentanyl, and pain medications available legally by prescription, such as oxycodone, hydrocodone, codeine, morphine, and many others.

-There can be some confusion when the term "opiate" is also used since it is not always interchangeable with "opioid."
+There can be some confusion when the term "opiate" is also used since it is not always interchangeable with "opioids."
 Opiates are only those opioids that are natural, such as Morphine or codeine.

 This has also been loosely extended to heroin and other opioids that are not entirely synthetic and derived from natural opiates.
 But the term "opioids" is more inclusive and refers to ALL drugs of the above definition, including natural opiates.